Michigan Auto Accident Attorneys

 If there are any witnesses to the accident, ask them to provide their contact details as well.
 Witnesses can be hard to come by in traffic accident cases, but they are immensely helpful when it comes to determining fault and pursuing compensation.

-As experienced Michigan automobile accident lawyers, Serling & Abramson can protect your legal rights and assist you in navigating Michigan’s laws regarding automobile, truck, and motorcycle accidents.
+As experienced Michigan automobile accident lawyers, Serling & Abramson, P.C. can protect your legal rights and assist you in navigating Michigan’s laws regarding automobile, truck, and motorcycle accidents.

 The insurance industry’s data shows that individuals who are represented by an experienced lawyer recover significantly more compared to those who do not have a lawyer on their side.
-Serling & Abramson can ensure you that we will guide you to the economic compensation you deserve.
+Serling & Abramson, P.C. can assure you that we will guide you to the economic compensation you deserve.

-Serling & Abramson will guarantee you that there will be no fee unless you recover damages.
+Serling & Abramson, P.C. will guarantee you that there will be no fee unless you recover damages.
 Receive your free case evaluation today.